-- Marshall University through the Marshall University Research Corporation may accept an equity interest in a corporation, provided that before Marshall University agrees to accept equity, it must receive the approval of the Vice President for Technology Commercialization and the Vice President of Executive Affairs and General Counsel.
+- 28.1 Marshall University through the Marshall University Research Corporation may accept an equity interest in a company, provided that before Marshall University agrees to accept equity, it must receive the written approval of the Vice President for Research and the Vice President of Executive Affairs and General Counsel.
 In making this determination, the Council on Research and Commercialization may be consulted.
-An inventor must choose either of the following approaches when negotiations commence between Marshall University and the corporation, but the choice is final once selected.
-If a transaction is completed before the inventor makes a choice of these approaches, the approach in paragraph 28.3 shall apply. - Inventors may elect to receive thirty percent (30%) of the equity that Marshall University would otherwise receive in connection with the commercialization of intellectual property, in which case the inventor agrees not to receive any other equity interest from the corporation.
+An inventor must choose either of the following approaches when negotiations commence between Marshall University and the company, but the choice is final once selected.
+If a transaction is completed before the inventor makes a choice of these approaches, the approach in paragraph 28.3 shall apply. - Inventors may elect to receive thirty percent (30%) of the equity that Marshall University would otherwise receive in connection with the commercialization of intellectual property, in which case the inventor agrees not to receive any other equity interest from the company.
 The inventor may waive this restriction in his or her discretion.
-Marshall University will not receive or hold this equity on behalf of an inventor, but will instruct the corporation to issue the equity directly to the inventor.
-Inventors must sign any documents required by the corporation (e.g., stock restriction agreements) and must agree to comply with any restrictions placed on the stock by the corporation.
-If the corporation refuses to issue the stock directly to the inventor, or if the inventor does not sign the necessary documentation, Marshall University will instruct the corporation to issue the equity directly to Marshall University.
-In such event, the inventor may still receive equity independent of Marshall University.

-Inventors may elect to receive equity directly from the corporation independent of Marshall University, in which case the inventor agrees not to receive any share of equity that Marshall University may receive in that transaction.
-Inventors selecting this approach may negotiate with the corporation to receive equity by means of, for example, a consulting agreement or founders stock.
+Marshall University will not receive or hold this equity on behalf of an inventor, but will instruct the company to issue the equity directly to the inventor.
+Inventors must sign any documents required by the company (e.g., stock or ownership restriction agreements) and must agree to comply with any restrictions placed on the stock or ownership interest by the company.
+If the company refuses to issue the stock or ownership interest directly to the inventor, or if the inventor does not sign the necessary documentation, Marshall University will instruct the company to issue the equity directly to Marshall University.
+In such event, the inventor may still receive equity independent of Marshall University. - Inventors may elect to receive equity directly from the company independent of Marshall University, in which case the inventor agrees not to receive any share of equity that Marshall University may receive in that transaction.
+Inventors selecting this approach may negotiate with the company to receive equity by means of, for example, a consulting agreement or founders stock.